Kernel-Based Emulator for the 3D Matter Power Spectrum from CLASS: Introduction

 The ML techniques discussed previously will slowly pave their way in various weak lensing (WL) analysis.
 Indeed, in the analysis of the cosmic microwave background (CMB), \cite{2007ApJ...654....2F} designed the Parameters for the Impatient Cosmologist (PICO) algorithm for interpolating CMB power spectra at test points in the parameter space.
 In the same spirit, \cite{2007MNRAS.376L..11A} built a neural network algorithm, which they refer to as CosmoNet, for interpolating CMB power spectra.
 Neural networks have been used in other applications as well, for example, in simulations. \cite{2012MNRAS.424.1409A, 2014MNRAS.439.2102A} used neural networks for interpolating non-linear matter power spectrum based on 6 cosmological parameters while \cite{2018MNRAS.475.1213S} used neural networks for emulating the 21cm power spectrum in the context of epoch of reionisation.
 In the context of weak lensing analysis, \cite{2020MNRAS.491.2655M} used neural networks for accelerating cosmological parameter inference by combining cosmic shear, galaxy clustering, and tangential shear.
 While we were finishing this work, the work of \cite{2021arXiv210414568A} and \cite{2021arXiv210501081H}, both related to emulating the matter power spectrum, appeared on arXiv.
+In particular, \cite{2021arXiv210501081H} used GPs to build an emulator for the matter power spectrum at fixed redshifts using N-body simulations while \cite{2021arXiv210414568A} used neural networks and a combination of LH points (an 8D input parameter space with 156\,000 training points), which they refer to as the standard (10$\sigma$ around Planck best-fitting parameters) and extended (roughly twice as large as the standard one) cosmological space to emulate the linear matter power spectrum as well as other cross-spectra of linear fields. \citet{2021arXiv210603846S} also used neural networks to emulate the 3D non-linear matter power spectrum, with at least $10^{5}$ training points depending on their applications and the redshift is also treated as an input to the neural network.
+It is possible to train neural networks to return the derivatives with respect to both the parameters (weights and biases) and the inputs, but this is not done in current implementations.
+With GPs, the derivatives are trivially obtained analytically, without any training on potentially noisy numerical derivatives. \citet{2019JCAP...09..028A} also used neural networks for approximating CMB power spectra.